Poker, baccarat-style play, and mod-10 “closest to 1”—each tuned for throughput and a common pot.

 player pool

 Each game is specifically designed for California card rooms: non-banked play, pooled wagers, and a time-based revenue model.
-Click a title or View proposal (PDF) to open the brief for that game.
-You can try live demos of each title below—click a screenshot to open that game in your browser.
+For Poker and Baccarat, click a title or View proposal (PDF) to open the brief.
+Use Play the Demo to open each live game in a new tab.
+Surfbreak Any-1™ includes full rules on this page below.

 Player vs. banker pooled poker: two six-card hands, one upcard each, sequential betting with an optional raise round—then reveal and split the pot.
 Built for blackjack-paced turnover with baccarat-simple sides.